|DATE:||August 2, 2006|

 |SUBJECT:||Calculating the Program Access Index with the American Community Survey|

-The final regulation establishing Food Stamp High Performance Bonuses was published in the Federal Register on February 7, 2005.
-The regulation established the Program Access Index as one of the criteria – among others – on which States could qualify for a share of the funds made available for bonus awards.
-The Program Access Index is a ratio of the number of people served by the Food Stamp Program in each State to the number of low-income people in that State.
+The final regulation establishing Food Stamp High Performance Bonuses was published in the Federal Register on Feb.
+7, 2005.
+The regulation established the Program Access Index as one of the criteria – among others – on which states could qualify for a share of the funds made available for bonus awards.
+The Program Access Index is a ratio of the number of people served by the Food Stamp Program in each state to the number of low-income people in that state.
 The regulation provided for use of the Current Population Survey as the basis for estimating the number of low-income people, but reserved the right to use new and better data should it become available.

 The preamble to the final regulation indicated that the Food and Nutrition Service (FNS) was particularly interested in using the American Community Survey (ACS) in place of the Current Population Survey (CPS) because of its substantially larger sample.
 Based on a comparative analysis of the merits of the two surveys (attached), we have determined that the ACS provides a better basis for the calculation of the Program Access Index.
 In summary: